 Major Carriers Have Started to Reinstate Delivery Guarantees

-Last mile delivery is also at the focal point since the beginning of April as carriers have started to reinstate their existing delivery guarantees.
+Last mile delivery is also at the focal point since as carriers reinstated existing delivery guarantees.

 For instance, UPS reinstated its money back guarantee across select services on April 5, 2021.
 However, those guarantees have specifications or slight changes to their original format, such as having to complete a delivery rather than a time deadline through the end of the day.

 These on-time, in-full guarantees are all part of getting back the sense of normalcy that remained so unattainable throughout much of the pandemic.